 How to get a free copy of your credit report?

-Each credit reporting agency (Equifax, Experian, and TransUnion) is required to give you a copy of your credit report once in 12 months.
+Each credit reporting agency (Equifax, Experian, and TransUnion) must give you a copy of your credit report once every 12 months.
 All you have to do is head to https://www.annualcreditreport.com/index.action to get a free copy of your credit report.
 This is the only government-authorized website to offer free credit reports.

 If you have chosen to get copies of your credit reports directly from each credit reporting bureau, follow the following steps.

 - Start by researching the different credit reporting bureaus and their websites.
-There are three major credit reporting agencies: Experian, TransUnion, and Equifax.
+Three major credit reporting agencies are Experian, TransUnion, and Equifax.
 Each bureau might have a different process for obtaining your credit report.

 - Research the legal requirements for receiving a free copy of your credit report.
 Depending on where you live, you may have the right to receive a free copy of your credit report once a year.